 I’ve looked across at Zumwalt while standing on an Idaho ridge, and have often wondered what critters wandered that wild, grassy land.
 With these camera trap images, I see that the wildlife is every bit as spectacular as I imagined.
 I need to get there.

-Zumwalt land steward Justin Jones sent me these images from camera traps set on remote corners of the Conservancy’s Zumwalt Prairie Preserve, which consists of 33,000 acres of grassland and prairie.
+Zumwalt stewardship staff sent me these images from camera traps set on remote corners of The Nature Conservancy’s Zumwalt Prairie Preserve, which consists of 33,000 acres of prime bunchgrass prairie and deep canyons.

-Jones notes that the camera traps were originally set up as a way to track people engaged in unauthorized activities on the property.
-Quickly, though, they realized a bigger benefit: tracking wildlife behavior, including seasonal movements of black bear, elk and mule deer.
+The camera traps were originally set up to monitor for people engaged in unauthorized activities on the property.
+Quickly, though, they realized a bigger benefit: tracking wildlife behavior, including movements of black bear, elk, mule deer, wolves, and mountain lions.

 The chukar partridge above was really curious about the camera!

-The Zumwalt Prairie is the largest remaining Palouse grassland in North America.
-The intact grasslands give large wildlife room to roam.
-The camera traps have captured several images of highly elusive animals like mountain lions.
+The Zumwalt Prairie is the largest remaining intact Palouse grassland in North America.
+The grasslands and canyons give large wildlife room to roam.
+The camera traps have captured several images of highly elusive animals like mountain lions and wolves.

 Elk are frequently captured on camera traps.
 Maybe too frequently.
 One of the preserve’s conservation goals is to increase the abundance of aspen and shrub stands.
-This is a challenge because the overpopulated elk herd browses aspen and shrubs to the point where their stands start to die.
+This is a challenge because the elk and cattle can browse aspen and shrubs to the point where their stands start to die.
+With the construction of elk and cattle proof “exclosure” fences, preserve staff are now seeing improvement to some of the aspen and shrub stands on the prairie.

 The camera traps capture interesting behavior.
 If you look closely, this bobcat has a mountain cottontail in its mouth.